orc-analytics/Orca/README.md

 architecture.
 All of this combined makes it seamless to tweak the Cost <-> Availability <-> Accuracy tradeoff that is always present in timeseries processing.

-Orca is built by (Predixus)[https://www.predixus.com] for developers, ready to deploy their timeseries projects 🚀.
+Orca is built by [Predixus](https://www.predixus.com) for developers that are ready to get their timeseries projects to production 🚀.

 ## ✨ Features